‘THE ROAD’ BOOK BY CORMAC MCCARTHY

-The words above are an example of a common dialogue and the Road Father Son relationship.
-This two main characters meets some people and are engaged into short conversations, but the very story of the The Road novel is being narrated by means of their family relations.
+The words above are an example of a common dialogue and ‘The road’ Father and Son relationship.
+These two main characters meet some people and are engaged in short conversations, but the very story of the novel is being narrated by means of their family relations.
 Book does not give us the deep of thoughts, stylistic delicacy or lofty speeches.
 In such a manner The Road by Cormac McCarthy plunges us into the atmosphere of the dark world around the characters, where open-ended have become a routine.
 The novel conceals the past of the Man before this all have happened.
-His Son (Boy) was born after “the end” of modern human world.
+His Son (Boy) was born after “the end” of the modern human world.
 He has not attended school, watched movies or read books, has not communicated with other children.
 All his life is confined and formed by his Mother (for some period of time in the past) and his Father.
 The Road is the reflection, a metaphor of Boy’s life.
-The Road book by Cormac McCarthy was awarded with multiple literature tributes, in particular with the Pulitzer Prize.
+The book by Cormac McCarthy was awarded multiple literature tributes, in particular with the Pulitzer Prize.

-Cormac McCarthy does not play about the details of his “The Road” apocalyptic world of future.
+Cormac McCarthy does not play about the details of his apocalyptic world of the future.
 We tent to feel strong emotions with contrasts – of all comfort we have today on the one side and deadly images of ashes and dump on the other.
-The road novel is maybe the grimmest and dark version of the future for mankind.
+The novel is maybe the grimmest and dark version of the future for mankind.
 We found no colors apart from black and grey.
-Roads and trees, towns and field are covered with grey ash.
-The Road characters bypass former big cities and travel through the American rural areas.
+Roads and trees, towns and fields are covered with grey ash.
+The characters bypass former big cities and travel through the American rural areas.
 Metropolises may no longer exist, destroyed with atomic bombs or something even worse.
-Starvation and weather slowly kill remaining inhabitants of this world of grey colors, but the one thing with is far more dangerous and rapid consequence is a meet with another people on the Road.
+Starvation and weather slowly kill the remaining inhabitants of this world of grey colors, but the one thing with is far more dangerous and the rapid consequence is a meet with other people on the road.
 Father and Son call themselves “good people”.

 The main difference between these two pieces of art deals with the image of Woman – wife for the Man and mother for the Son.
-The road novel reveals poor information with some rapid fragments of memories of the past, performed by the Man.
-Woman in book performs suicide.
+The novel reveals poor information with some rapid fragments of memories of the past, performed by the Man.
+Woman in the book performs suicide.
 This image was widened within the movie adaptation, with Charlize Theron in a role.
 After years of living in a shelter, a former house, Woman decides to die, reflecting the whole despair of this dying world.
 She just goes into the woods without warm close which is also can be characterized as a suicide.